fvwmorg/fvwmorg.github.io/Wiki/Config/Decor/index.md

 ---
-layout : wiki
+layout: wiki
-title : Window Decorations
+title: Window Decorations
-type : config
+type: config
-weight : 450
+weight: 450
-description : |
+description: |
   This gives an overview of how to configure window decorations.
   See <a href="{{ "/Decor" | prepend: site.wikiurl }}">/Decor</a>
   for example decors.